-Classic compliance training doesn’t have to be either heavy or boring.
+Classic compliance training doesn’t have to be either tough or boring.
 With the use of storytelling and interactive learning based on gamification, training in anti-corruption can be easy-to-understand and actually be fun.

-Just that Learningbank have developed in collaboration with Coop Danmark, and now we launch a new engaging anti-corruption-plug ‘n’ play-learning module for the benefit of all companies.
+Learningbank has developed this in collaboration with Coop Danmark, and we have launched an engaging anti-corruption-plug 'n' play-learning module for the benefit of all companies.

 An example from the game developed in collaboration with Coop Danmark is that you get some visual dilemmas displayed in front of you, which relate to an ordinary workday.

 What do you do e.g. if a beer supplier offers you free kegs for your next birthday party if you choose to use his beer in the assortment?

 Or when you need to stop a colleague’s phone conversation, if it sounds like he is about to receive a bribe?

 And is it even your responsibility to stop the conversation?

 You get the answers to it with vivid and engaging, visual compliance training.

 The learning modules in anti-corruption are therefore of great value – and the employees will hardly forget it again if they acted wrongfully in a dilemma during the training.

 You can read more about how to address ethics in training in this article from Training Industry.